mbta/on_prem_deploy/linux/README.md

   [OVA installer](#ova-installer))
 - On first boot of the server, `cloud-init` runs Ansible in pull mode (see [`cloud-init/user-data`](cloud-init/user-data))
-- `ansible-pull` runs hourly via cron, which pulls this repo and runs the relevant plays according to the roles defined in [`main.yml`](main.yml) and the corresponding hostname in [`inventory.yml`](inventory.yml)
+- `ansible-pull` runs hourly via systemd, which pulls this repo and runs the relevant plays according to the roles defined in [`main.yml`](main.yml) and the corresponding hostname in [`inventory.yml`](inventory.yml)
 - All ongoing maintenance, including updates and configuration changes, happens